Day centres and services

 If you need assistance during the activities, specialist care is also available.

-You can request an assessment from Community Health & Social Care Direct to find out if you are eligible for day services offered by Newcastle City Council.
+You can access support by contacting the list of providers in the A-Z list at the right hand side of this page.
+You can request an assessment from Community Health & Social Care Direct to find out if you are eligible for help to attend community and day services with the support of Newcastle City Council.

 The assessment process includes;